snowdrop/component-operator-demo/README.md

 cd ..
 ```

-- Deploy for each microservice, their Component CRs on the cluster and wait till they will be processed by controller
+- Deploy for each microservice, their Component CRs on the cluster and wait till they will be processed by the controller
-  to generate or create the corresponding kubernetes resources such as DeploymentConfig, Pod, Service, Route, ...
+  to create the corresponding kubernetes resources such as DeploymentConfig, Pod, Service, Route, ...
 ```bash
 oc apply -f fruit-backend/component.yml oc apply -f fruit-client/component.yml